priya672003/Edge-Detection/README.md

 ## Algorithm:

 ### Step 1:
-HTML content creation
+Import the necessary modules.

+### Step2:
+Load a image using imread() from cv2 module.

-### Step 2:
+### Step3:
-Design of webserver workflow
+Convert the image to grayscale.

-### Step 3:
+### Step4:
-Implementation using Python code
+Using Sobel operator from cv2,detect the edges of the image.

-### Step 4:
+### Step5:
-Serving the HTML pages.
+Using Laplacian operator from cv2,detect the edges of the image.

-### Step 5:
+### Step6:
-Testing the webserver
+Using Canny operator from cv2,detect the edges of the image.

 ## Program:

-# Import the packages
+## Import the packages
 ```python 3

 import cv2
 import matplotlib.pyplot as plt

 ```
-# Load the image, Convert to grayscale and remove noise
+## Load the image, Convert to grayscale and remove noise

 ```python 3